Skip to content

 }

-When a file fails, the package status moves to "Under Review" so it can be inspected manually.
+When a file errors, the package status moves to "Under Review" so it can be inspected manually.

 Best Practices